The Thomas Pages homepage

 Two modern translations, the 1965 'Bible in Basic English' and Messianic Judaism's 1998 'The Scriptures', have tried to recapture the original sense by translating 'We shall not die' as "for you there is no death" and "You do not die!" respectively.

-While the sincerity of the Jewish scribes is not in question in wanting to prohibit even the very thought of God dying from having a place in the holy text, this did not entitle them to change or 'correct' what they perceived as a theological error in the text they were copying.
+While the sincerity of the Jewish scribes is not in question in wanting to prohibit even the very thought of God dying from having a place in the holy text, this did not entitle them to change or 'correct' what they perceived as a theological error in the text they were simply copying.
 Again, as understandable as this may be, it remains a falsification of the text.

 Polemical Cause